This post may contain affiliate links. Learn more.

 • Almost impossibly light, fluffy moistness

-• Dense chocolate frosting (adapted from our sour cream ganache)
+• Dense chocolate frosting (adapted from my sour cream ganache)

 • Simplicity